KKings/jss-proxy-cache-middleware/README.md

 ### Roadmap Features

-- Bypass Cache for personalized pages
+- Ability to Bypass Cache for personalized pages
-- Bypass Cache for A/B testing
+- Ability to Bypass Cache for A/B tested pages
-- Bypass Cache by Authorable Settings
+- Ability to Bypass Cache by Authorable Settings
+- Ability to clear cache
+- Ability to track hit/miss telemetry
+- Ability to apply cache rules by route

 ## Cache Managers